CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 #### SYS.1.1.M28 Redundancy (A)

 The availability of business processes, applications and services often depends on the functionality of a central server.
 But the more applications that run on a server, the more resilient it must be.
 As a rule, a server contains several potential sources of error ("single points of failure"), ie components whose failure can trigger the failure of the entire system: hard disks, power supply, fans, backplane, etc. Restoring the entire system can take a considerable amount of time in this case take advantage of.
-In addition to the provision of spare parts, the following additional options can be used to increase the availability:
+In addition to the provision of spare parts, the following additional options can be used to increase availability:

 Cold Standby
-* Hot-Standby (manual panning)
+* Hot Standby (manual panning)
 * Cluster (automatic panning)
 * Load balanced cluster
 * Failover cluster